In This Article

 Operational Efficiency

 The most visible change was the elimination of duplicate data entry.
 Staff who previously spent 30 to 60 minutes per loan re-keying information across platforms redirected that time to member service, exception handling, and pipeline management.
 For a credit union processing 200 loans per month, that represents 100 to 200 staff-hours recovered monthly.
+Those hours compound across a full year: up to 2,400 hours that the operations team reallocates to work that actually requires human judgment.

 Data Accuracy

 When data moves through validated channels instead of human keystrokes, error rates drop sharply.
 Every transfer passes through MortgageExchange's mapping and validation rules before reaching the destination system.
 If a field is missing or a value falls outside policy parameters, the platform flags it in real time rather than letting it propagate silently.
+Errors that used to surface days after closing now get caught at the source, before they reach the servicing platform.

 Audit Readiness